cbeier-studio/Xolmis/docs/captures.md

 The **Captures** module is used to record detailed information about birds captured during fieldwork.
 Each capture represents a specific event in which an individual bird was handled, measured, banded, or sampled.
 Captures are essential for demographic studies, health monitoring, and long-term tracking of individuals.

-Open the Captures module in the main menu: **Individuals → Captures**.
+Open the Captures module in the main menu: **Fieldwork → Captures**.
 Captures can also be viewed grouped by individual in the **[Individuals](individuals.md)** module, allowing you to track the capture history of each bird.

 ## Adding or editing a capture